codingwhiz-BackendDev/codingwhiz-BackendDev/README.md

 ---

 ## 🎉 Fun Fact
-I once turned a 404 error into a personal branding opportunity 😎 — because even my bugs deserve to shine!
+I once turned a 404 error into a personal branding opportunity 😎 — because even my bugs deserve to shine.!

 How do you comfort a JavaScript bug?
 You console it. 🖥️

 ---